 Biological Fertiilser Uses During Dry Times

-10. Organic Fertilisers and Inputs
+10. Using Natural Fertilisers and Inputs

-Using organic fertilisers, like liquid fish and seaweed can provide significant benefits for improving water quality.
+Using organic fertilisers, like liquid fish and seaweed biofertilisers can provide significant benefits for improving water quality.
 These natural products not only nourish your plants, but also help conserve and protect water resources in your local environment.

 Liquid fish and seaweed-based fertilisers are packed with essential nutrients that feed soil microbes, gradually releasing nutrients into the soil.
 This slow-release action prevents excess nutrients from being washed away into nearby waterways, which can otherwise contribute to algal blooms and other water pollution issues.